andreashandel/research-and-teaching-resources/Data_Resources.md

 * [CDC WONDER](http://wonder.cdc.gov/)

+* [UCLA School of Public Health Data Repository](https://publicdata.ph.ucla.edu/pages/) - some sets of data from their studies

 * [Healthy People Website](https://www.healthypeople.gov/) - contains among other things links to various data sources

 * [HCUP](http://www.hcup-us.ahrq.gov)  - collection of health related databases, focusing on US wide and state-specific samples of ER and hospital visits.
 Not free, but not too expensive.